 What’s the challenge?

 Last summer, the entire family wanted to visit a historic city centre of a European capital.
 As a modern couple, they used their smartphone as navigation system to reach the centre.
 While exiting the highway, a notification appeared on the navigation app that a low-emission zone is two kilometers ahead.
-Vehicles older than 2010, heavier than 3.5 tons or with a Euro4 emission standard.
+Vehicles older than 2010, heavier than 3.5 tons or with a Euro4 emission standard cannot enter.
 This information in their national language helped the family to select a Park and Ride facility.

 How can UVAR Box help?